TimNN/cargo-lipo/README.md

 ### Xcode Integration

 `cargo-lipo` easily integrates with Xcode.
-Although note that this functionality has only been added recently and may not yet be perfect (the Xcode build process is somewhat of a blackbox to me).

-1. In your *"Build Settings"* change *"Enable Bitcode"* to **`No`**.
+For XCode 13, here is a recipe for the integration, assuming that your `myproject` crate (that has the static library) is a sibling of your XCode project directory and that your build library is `libmystatic.a`.

-2. Add a new *"Run Script"* phase to your *"Build Phases"*.
+1. Add a new *"Run Script"* phase to your *"Build Phases"*.
 Place it **before** *"Compile Sources"*.
+Name it "build Rust static library".
+Make it run on every build (uncheck dependency analysis), and give it an output file of `$(PROJECT_DIR)/../target/universal/$(CONFIGURATION:lower)/libmystatic.a`.
 Add something like the following to the script:

     ```bash
     # The $PATH used by Xcode likely won't contain Cargo, fix that.